mccnick/certificates/README.md

 _____

 ## Goldman Sachs SWE Certificate - <a href="https://github.com/mccnick/certificates/blob/main/Goldman%20Sachs%20SWE%20Certificate.pdf"> PDF </a>
-  --> I studied and analyzed security of hashing algorithms (MD5, SHA-256, etc) and offered improvements to make the passwords more secure.
+  --> For this certification, I studied and analyzed security of provided organization passwords using hashing algorithms (MD5, SHA-256, etc) and offered improvements to make the passwords more secure such as MFA, Salt Hashing, Account locking, and more complex password policies.

 <img width="650" alt="GScert" src="https://github.com/mccnick/certificates/assets/91184284/1bc507f5-2a70-4c97-b037-7fbcd27dc2c8">